Best Home Mortgage Loans in Singapore 2024

 HDB Loan vs Bank Loan

 Should you get a home loan or a HDB loan?
 Although it may seem complicated, your decision to choose an HDB loan or a home loan depends on your risk appetite.
 If you lean towards being risk averse, you may prefer to take on an HDB mortgage loan.
-HDB housing loans have fixed interest rates at 2.6%, lower down payment requirements, and are more flexible on mortgage repayments.
+HDB housing loans have fixed interest rates at 2.6% (pegged at 0.10% above the prevailing CPF Ordinary Account (OA) interest rate), lower down payment requirements, and are more flexible on mortgage repayments.

-Those who are less risk averse, expect to refinance every few years, and has good credit history might want to shop for the best bank home loan rates.
-You can shop between fixed or floating interest rates that tend to be lower than HDB's interest rates over time.
+Those who are less risk averse, expect interest rates to dip in the coming years and want to correspondingly refinance, and have good credit history might want to shop for the best bank home loan rates.
+You can shop between fixed or floating interest rates which historically can be lower than HDB loan interest rates during times of low interest rates.

 Home Mortgage Loan Frequently Asked Questions